philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 ...
 ```

 We made `Jest` easier to invoke by using an NPM run script.
-By saving the command into `package.json` we don’t have to remember what it was and can instead invoke a shorthand version:
+By saving the command into `package.json` we don't have to remember what it was and can instead invoke a shorthand version:

 ```sh
 npm run test